synduce/Synduce/README_EVALUATION.md

 experimental data generated during the evaluation process.

 ## Running the tool on simple benchmarks

 To get started, open a terminal and change directory to the root folder of the tool `/home/pldi22-reviewer/Synduce`.
 The tool has already been compiled, but the README.md in the tool directory contains general instructions on how to build the tool and run it.
 We have prepared a script for the reviewers to use to check that the installation is working as expected.
 Running the following command:
 ```
 $./0-kick-the-tires.sh
 ```
 Runs the tool on a small set of 24 benchmarks.
 All benchmarks should pass.
-All benchmarks have a solution, except the last one.
+All benchmarks have a solution, except the last one, which is unrealizable and should be marked with a cross.
 The last line of the output should look like:
 ```
  All 24 benchmarks passed in 3.9 s.
 ```
-The last benchmark is unrealizable, and it is expected to fail in that configuration.
 The running time on the reviewer's machine may vary, but it should be within 10s.
 The reviewer cam also run the tool on individual benchmarks, for example:
 ```